 "Our language is made up of immigrant languages that have come to our country just like all of those kids you’re going to see represented tomorrow a group of kids from all over the world that call Northeast Oklahoma home," said Ragland.

 Ragland is the President of Kenco Engineering who's sponsoring the Bee.

-> They're giving the winner of tomorrow's competition $1,000 for his/her trip to Nationals in Washington D.C.
+They're giving the winner of tomorrow's competition $1,000 for their trip to Nationals in Washington D.C.

-> If you can't make the Bee on Saturday at 10 a.m.
+If you can't make the Bee on Saturday at 10 a.m.
 Two Works For You is live streaming the Bee on our website KJRH.com.

 Stay in touch with us anytime, anywhere.

 Sign up for newsletters emailed to your inbox.
 Select from these options: Breaking News, Severe Weather, School Closings, Daily Headlines and Daily Forecasts.